ggreenaz/dadCHECKIN-TOO/README.md

 You will be asked to provide your database credentials to your database.
 This README is assuming you have already set those before you try to run the Install script.
 If you need help on that, this site is a good starting point, but you do  you! https://www.hostinger.com/tutorials/mysql/how-create-mysql-user-and-grant-permissions-command-line

-        Start the installation by hitting the Install button.
+        You can start the installation by hitting the Install button.

 You will need to populate your database with the desired information for your dropdown menus.
 You will see the button that allows you to add Persons and Reasons for the visit.
 Point your browser to: